 The National Carbon Emissions Trading Market (operated by Shanghai Environment and Energy Exchange is responsible for trading CEAs.
-The Carbon Emissions Registration and Settlement (Wuhan) Co., Ltd. is responsible for the registration of
+The Carbon Emissions Registration and Settlement (Wuhan) Co., Ltd. is responsible for the registration of CEAs.

-CEAs.

-Trading method: Trading of CEAs is conducted electronically and on spot delivery terms (i.e., trading by agreement'.

-CEAs with immediate payment and delivery) by way of 'one-way bidding' or 'transfer relevant national trading rules may participate.
-The enterprises and organisations that trade CEAs are required to become a trading member of the Shanghai
+Trading method: Trading of CEAs is conducted electronically and on spot delivery terms (i.e., trading CEAs with immediate payment and delivery) by way of 'one-way bidding' or 'transfer by agreement'.